Ochi Day 2018 and 2019

 |2018||28 Oct||Sun||Ochi Day|

 For a time, Greece was the only nation allied with Britain against the Axis Powers, and many speculate that World War II could have lasted longer or could even have been lost were it not for the Greeks.
-The reason is because their resistance slowed Hitler down in his conquest of the Balkans, which then led to his invading Russia during the winter instead of spring, which is almost always asking for disaster.
-Throughout World War II, October 28th was marked by the Greeks, and after the war, it continued to be celebrated ever since.
+The reason is because their resistance slowed Hitler down in his conquest of the Balkans, which then led to his invading Russia during the winter instead of spring.